busraustunel/busraustunel/README.md

 ## 🎓 I'm Jr. Mobile Developer

-- 🔭 I’m currently learning and working React Native.
+- I’m currently learning React Native.
 - I have developed a mobile application with flutter and java.
 - I also work with image processing and natural language processing.